eeoooo/MINI-PROJECTS-HTML-CSS/README.md

   * Checked again
    - when making vertically aligned items to horizontally, he doesn't changed flex-direction.
 He used "inline-box"
    - To show user is online-mode, He make user profile in navigation bar to has color circle.
 And to implement that, he use another class and make it ":after"
+   - To make and align side-bars, he use "align-self: flex-start"